Role

 Areas of research interest include:

-Dr McCallum's recent research has focused on poverty and welfare in early modern Scotland: in 2018 he published a major monograph on poor relief in early modern Scotland, following previous articles on this theme.
-This research grew out of his previous work on the Scottish Reformation and in particular its local dynamics, most notably in Reforming the Scottish Parish (2010) and his edited volume Scotland's Long Reformation (2016).
-He has also published on the clergy, weather, and pious writing in early modern Scotland.
-He is currently completing a number of chapters developing these research interests further, and is about to embark on a wider project seeking to open up the history of the emotions in the context of early modern Scotland.
+Dr McCallum's current research focuses on emotions in early modern Scotland.
+John's previous research projects focused on themes such as poverty and welfare in early modern Scotland (especially via the monograph Poor Relief and the Church in Scotland, 1560-1650 (2018), following previous articles on this theme).
+This research grew out of their previous work on the Scottish Reformation and in particular its local dynamics, most notably in Reforming the Scottish Parish (2010) and the edited volume Scotland's Long Reformation (2016).
+John has also published on the clergy, weather, and pious writing in early modern Scotland, and served as General Editor and Publications Secretary for the Scottish History Society from 2012-21.

 Opportunities to carry out postgraduate research towards an MPhil / PhD exist in the School of Arts and Humanities and further information may be obtained from the NTU Graduate School.